Comet Line: Arrests and betrayals

 The new leaders of the Comet Line in mid-1943 did not survive for long.
 On December 24, 1943, d'Ursel ("Jacques Cartier") drowned in the river Bidasoa which was the border of France and Spain.
 Legrelle was arrested by the Gestapo in an apartment in Paris on January 17, 1944, and Northomb was arrested in the same apartment on January 18.
 Both were tortured but survived the war.
 With the invasion of Europe on June 6, 1944, approaching, the need for a functioning Comet Line to rescue increasing numbers of fugitive airmen was crucial.
 In March 1944, the British diplomat Creswell met with Elvire de Greef (Tante Go), Michelle Dumon, and Marcel Roger ("Max") in Madrid to plan for the role of a new Comet Line.
 Roger took on the job of escorting airmen from Paris to southwestern France.
 Dumon worked with him and in Paris.
 The de Greef family continued to facilitate border crossings.
 MI9 sent in an operative named Jean de Blommaert ("Thomas Rutland") to run the center in Paris.
 An American woman, Virginia d'Albert-Lake and her French husband, Philippe, worked with the Comet Line until she was arrested by Germans in June 1944.
 She was sent to a concentration camp but survived the war.

 A young Belgian man, Jacques Desoubrie, working for the Germans, infiltrated the Comet Line and was responsible for many of the arrests of its members.
 Michelle Dumon exposed him as a German agent in May 1944.
 Given the number of people involved in the Comet Line and its inability to vet effectively their volunteers and airmen to determine their bona fides, the line was vulnerable to infiltration by German agents.

 Hundreds of members of the Comet Line were betrayed and arrested by the Geheime Feldpolizei and the Abwehr; after weeks of interrogation and torture at places such as Fresnes Prison in Paris, they were executed or labelled Nacht und Nebel (Night and Fog or NN) prisoners.
 NN prisoners were deported to German prisons and many later to concentration camps such as Ravensbrück concentration camp for women.
 Men were sent to Mauthausen-Gusen concentration camp, Buchenwald concentration camp and Flossenbürg concentration camp.
 Prisoners sent to these camps included Andrée de Jongh; Elsie Maréchal (Belgian Resistance); Andrée Dumon, sister of Michelle Dumon; and Virginia d'Albert-Lake (American).

 Statistics

-The authors of the official history of MI9 cite 2,373 British and Commonwealth servicemen and 2,700 Americans reaching Britain by escape lines, including Comet, during the Second World War.
+The great majority of allied airmen shot down over Germany or occupied Europe were killed or taken prisoners by the Germans.
+The authors of the official history of MI9 cite 2,373 British and Commonwealth servicemen and 2,700 Americans (mostly airmen) reaching Britain by escape lines, including Comet, during the Second World War.
 The Royal Air Forces Escaping Society estimated that 14,000 helpers worked with the many escape and evasion lines by 1945.
-The Comet Line inspired the 1970s BBC television series, Secret Army (1977–1979).
-A window in the Basilica of the Sacred Heart, Brussels celebrates the Comet Line and the Allied airmen shot-down in Belgium.